 Applications of our results, suggest avenues for future research.
-Identification of human germline variants altering predicted positive uORFs, reveals locations where the creation or destruction of a uORF, is likely to alter protein levels.
+Identification of human germline variants altering predicted positive uORFs, reveals locations where the creation or destruction of an uORF, is likely to alter protein levels.
 Employing this method, we identified disease associated SNVs -- including a number of GWAS SNVs -- that likely owe their significance to alteration of a functional uORF.
-Among diseases, our work may could be used to help broaden knowledge of the role of uORFs in cancer, beyond recently identified individual examples (53).
+Among diseases, our work could be used to help broaden knowledge of the role of uORFs in cancer beyond recently identified individual examples (53).

-We provide a catalog can serve as a point of reference for other researchers, towards further investigation of the function of uORFs.
+We provide a catalog that can serve as a point of reference for other researchers engaged in the investigation of uORF function.